Monday, October 31, 2011

 My job is boring at times.
 Whose isn't?
 I'm getting paid minimum wage.
 I'm getting paid.
 The fact of the matter is I'm working a job where I get a free pass to continue to working on getting my body to the best shape it can be...and I'm writing this blog at the front desk as we speak.
 Pretty sweet deal if you ask me!

-Thankgiving is a little over a month away and I could not be more excited!
-My mom and sister are coming to Ohio!!!
-Over the past year or so I've been so incredibly blessed to become a part of a wonderful family and I am so happy that my future in-laws have been so gracious to welcome me into their lives with open arms.
+Thanksgiving is a little over a month away and I could not be more excited!
+My mom and sister are coming to Ohio!
+Over the past year, I've been so incredibly blessed to become a part of a wonderful family and I am so happy that my future in-laws have been so gracious to welcome me into their lives with open arms.
 They truly feel like my second parents and I have grown to love them immensely.

 I'm a big believer in counting your blessings.
 To remain negative is to completely discount all the love, grace and beauty that surrounds you.
-So on this beautiful, October Sunday, I, Kaity Best, profess that I am one blessed chica!
+So on this beautiful, October Sunday, I profess that I am one blessed lady!